NA-varez/NA-varez/README.md

 # Hello! 👋

-I've recently decided to learn more about Github and Markdown!
-This profile README.md is my first step.

 ### In the Present
 - [X] Create a github pages website
   - [ ] Add all relevant projects to it